 Content Content Content

 Whoever said content is King wasn’t playing.
-You probably are uploading content once in a while, whether it’s on your blog or social media platforms.
+You’re probably uploading content once in a while, whether it’s on your blog or social media platforms.
 But I want you to do one thing for me.
 Look at the blogs or social media pages of the influencers or bloggers that you look up to.
 Are you posting as often as them?
 How’s the quality of your content compared to theirs?
 And by quality, I’m referring to the quality of your copy and images.
 Here’s the thing, brands will first look at your content before they decide whether they genuinely want to work with you or not.
 Your content is pretty much your CV.
 So make sure your CV will attract brands instead of repelling them.

 Edit your bio